Snowplow atomic event properties

 |---|---|---|---|---|---|---|---|---|

-cs | doc_charset | text | The page's character encoding | No | UTF-8 | Tracking | ✅ | ❌ |
+cs | doc_charset | string, max length 128 | The page's character encoding | No | UTF-8 | Tracking | ✅ | ❌ |

-ds | doc_width | int | The page's width in pixels | No | 1024 | Tracking | ✅ | ❌ |
+ds | doc_width | integer | The page's width in pixels | No | 1024 | Tracking | ✅ | ❌ |

-ds | doc_height | int | The page's height in pixels | No | 3000 | Tracking | ✅ | ❌ |
+ds | doc_height | integer | The page's height in pixels | No | 3000 | Tracking | ✅ | ❌ |

-Browser fields#
+Browser fields

 The br_viewwidth and br_viewheight page size fields originate from a single vp payload property.
 It's a string with the format "<width>x<height>", e.g. 1000x1000.
 During enrichment, this string is split into the two separate integer fields.